-This moist and fluffy, melt in your mouth white cake recipe is the go-to cake recipe you’ve been searching for!
+This moist and fluffy, melt in your mouth White Cake Recipe is the go-to cake recipe you’ve been searching for!
 Whether you wrap this tender, airy White Cake in smooth American buttercream or whipped meringue you’re destined for an irresistible bite you’ll keep coming back for!
-If you love this cake, you will also love my Funfetti Cake, Yellow Cake and Vanilla Cake recipes.

 Alright y’all, I’m coming in hot today with a brand new cake recipe you do not want to miss out on!
 White cake is a classic dessert I often ate in my childhood and still continue to crave regularly.
 Flavored, all dressed up, and decked out cakes can be exciting and delicious but there’s something to be said about the simplicity of a White Cake.